-Are my spouse and children required to comply with the permitted window periods?
+Are my spouse and children required to comply with the Blackout Periods and Open Trading Windows?

-Yes.
-Spouses and children or other members of your immediate family (i.e., parents, grandparents, siblings, etc.) who share the same household with you must comply with permitted window periods.
-The SEC takes the position that trades made by your spouse or other members of your immediate family who live with you are the same as trades done directly by you.
+Yes, if you are a Covered Person.
+Cavco's Securities Trading Policy applies to spouses and children or other members of your immediate family (i.e., parents, grandparents, siblings, etc.) who share the same household with you.
+The SEC takes the position that trades made by your spouse or other members of your immediate family who live with you are the same as trades made directly by you.
+Therefore because Blackout Periods and Open Trading Windows apply only to Covered Persons under the Securities Trading Policy, then these periods apply to their Family Members as well.